 - diverticulitis - inflammation of the diverticula (small pouches) in the intestine

-- upper and lower gastrointestinal endoscopy
+- diagnostic and therapeutic upper and lower gastrointestinal endoscopy

 - endoscopic retrograde cholangiopancreatography (ERCP) – an endoscopic technique mainly used to diagnose and treat bile duct and pancreatic duct conditions